Part 1. PROGRAM OVERVIEW

 - Achievements consistent with the highest standards of accomplishment in the discipline.

-The program funds proposals of high scholarly merit, as determined by a peer review process facilitated by the OVPR.
-Proposals for research or creative projects in all areas and for a wide variety of purposes are encouraged.
-Prospective PIs should note the following:
+- Proposals for research or creative projects in all areas and for a wide variety of purposes are encouraged.
+We recognize that scholarly excellence comes in many forms.

 - No preference will be given to proposals based on academic rank of the PI or Co-PIs.

-Proposals can be submitted to one of two broad categories with differing levels of funding available.
-Proposals should be submitted to the category that best represents the project goals and methods rather than the PI’s home department.
+- Proposals should be submitted to the category that best represents project goals and methods rather than the PI’s home department.

 Science, Technology, Engineering, Mathematics and Social Sciences